nancy134/hiking-patches/content/patches/patch-3.md

 ---
-title: What you need to know about Photography
+title: New Hampshire Fire Towers
 description: "Heading example Here is example of hedings.
 You can use this heading by following markdownify rules."
-image: "/images/blog-3.jpg"
+image: "/images/fire-tower.jpeg"
 date: 2022-06-02T06:00:00+00:00
 draft: false
 ---